Directed by Dan Attias | Written by David Chase | 50 min

-Chase implicates the role of the audience as one of his show’s central themes.
+Chase implicates the role of the audience as one of his show’s central themes, making The Sopranos postmodern in nature.
 Are we supposed to sympathize with this man?
-Why would you keep watching a terrible person?
+Why would we continue to watch a terrible person?
 Does TV reinforce our roles as bystanders and onlookers instead of a culture that takes action?
-The episode’s closing scene underlies the latter.
+These questions are unfair, but the episode’s closing scene underlies the latter.

-In the final therapy scene, Melfi brings up that perhaps Tony has an unspoken hatred for his own mother.
-This goes over as well as you’d expect—he leaves the office in anger.
-The next we see him, he is back at the Bing, paralleling where he began the episode.
-All of the nagging issues that he’s been dealing with are bubbling and ready to boil over.
-The bartender Georgie is once again having trouble with the phone.
-Tony suddenly and violently beats him with the receiver before storming out.
-Framed in the doorway are the Bing’s strippers who stop momentarily to observe what just happened before they resume dancing.
+In the final therapy scene, Melfi brings up that perhaps Tony has an unspoken hatred for his mother.
+Even though there is truth to this, it goes over as well as you’d expect—he storms out of the office in anger.
+The next we see Tony, he is back at the Bada Bing, paralleling where he began the episode.
+All of the nagging issues that he has been dealing with are bubbling and ready to boil over.
+The bartender, Georgie, is once again having technical difficulties.
+Tony suddenly and violently beats him with the phone before exiting.
+Framed in the doorway are the Bing strippers, who stop momentarily to observe what happened before returning to their dance.

-This parallels Chase’s view of us—the audience, the human race in general—as just being casual bystanders and onlookers who stand around and do nothing.
+This parallels Chase’s view of us, the audience, or the human race in general.
+Not in the way we twerk, but in the way we are often just casual bystanders and onlookers who stand around and do nothing.
 It’s a poignant tone and wonderful image to close on.
-In a show about the mob, the first two episodes have ended on thought-provoking notes rather than bursts of violence.

 - I surmise that the best trio of episodes to open any Sopranos season are “Members Only”, “Join The Club”, and “Mayham” from season 6, but this opening stretch of season one is a very close second.

 - Wikipedia has told me that the episode title is a suit size.
-Chris and Brendan are ordered by Tony to return the stolen suits from the truck and apologize to Junior, but not before Tony and his buddies help themselves a little.
+Chris and Brendan are ordered by Tony to return the stolen suits from the truck and apologize to Junior, but not before Tony and his buddies treat themselves.

-- No, those definitely aren’t 2016 fictional gay characters, those are 1999 fictional gay characters!
+- No, those definitely aren’t 2018-gay TV characters, those are 1999-gay TV characters!
 Their flamboyance is hilarious.
 “Oh my Christ!”